Handling Label Sparsity and Inconsistency

 - How can neural NER models be effectively trained in the presence of label sparsity and inconsistency?

-While NER over low resource languages is an important problem, this project will not focus on label sparsity for such languages; the primary languages covered by this project will likely be Russian, Chinese, and English.
-Performance will be measured both with traditional intrinsic measures (e.g., precision and recall), and by an extrinsic retrieval task.
+While NER over low resource languages is an important problem, this project will not focus on label sparsity for such languages; the primary languages covered by this project were be Russian, Chinese, and English.
+Performance was measured both with traditional intrinsic measures (e.g., precision and recall), and by an extrinsic retrieval task.